-(Power of Attorney, Health Care Proxy, Living Will, Designation of Person to Control Disposition of Remains, HIPAA, and Nomination of Guardian)
+(Advance Directives consist of the following documents: Power of Attorney, Health Care Proxy, Living Will, Designation of Person to Control Disposition of Remains, HIPAA, and Nomination of Guardian)

 What are Advance Directives?